 Explore homes in neighborhoods where you're thinking about purchasing a lot.
 Go to home viewings and ask yourself, what do I like about this home?
 What don't I like?
 Collect pictures of new homes that exemplify the finished product you're specifically seeking.

 Determine early on how much you can afford to spend on your new home construction project, and don't deviate from that amount.
+If you’re working with an experienced builder, they can help you plan every aspect of your budget well before construction begins.

-You may feel the temptation to add features to your new home as the project gets underway, but taking a hard line with your budget can help prevent scope creep from becoming a problem.
+You may feel tempted to add features to your new home as the project gets underway, but taking a hard line with your budget can help prevent scope creep.
 Every change you make to your project while construction is taking place will almost certainly affect the cost, and often for the worst.
 Taking a disciplined approach can help you avoid such a problem.

 Your home builder should have a change order process in place for changes made after a contract is signed.
 Pay attention to change orders, and read them thoroughly.
 If the change order does not include mention of the cost impact of a particular change, talk to your contractor.
 Keep a running tally of changes made and always know how much your new home is going to cost.

 Building a custom home can be a great adventure if you choose the right builder.
-Contact GTG Builders LLC to get started with your home construction project today.
+Contact GTG Builders to get started with your home construction project today.